-Initially working in Topological vector spaces and analysis, he then made revolutionary advances in algebraic geometry, documented in EGA with Dieudonne, in the early account FGA and the many volume account SGA of the seminars at l’IHÉS, Bures-sur-Yvette, where he was based at the time.
-(See the wikipedia article (link below) for some indication of the story from there until the early 1980s.)
+Grothendieck’s geometric work is documented in texts known as EGA (with Dieudonné), an early account FGA, and the many volume account SGA of the seminars at l’IHÉS, Bures-sur-Yvette, where he was based at the time.
+(See the wikipedia article for some indication of the story from there until the early 1980s.)

 In the late 1970s and early 1980s Grothendieck wrote several documents that have been of outstanding importance in the origins of the theory that underlies the nPOV.
 These include